michael2012z/BitBible/markdown/Etheridge/files/1Tim.md

 16. If any believing man or believing woman have widows, let them support them, that they may not be burden-some on the church, that they who are widows indeed may have sufficient.

-17. Those presbyters who well conduct themselvesD'shaphir methdabrin. shall be worthy of double honour, especially they who labour in the word and in doctrine.
+17. Those presbyters who well conduct themselves

 18. For the scripture saith, Thou shalt not muzzle the ox in the treading out; and, Worthy is the labourer of his hire.